 ISAC supports the development of an interactive electronic filing system to accommodate the electronic submission of manure management plans and annual updates required by the Department of Natural Resources (DNR).
-Response to the ever-increasing demand for information pertaining to confinement feeding operations in Iowa would be enhanced by the use of digital technology at both the state and local levels of government.
+In the absence of a state-developed system, ISAC supports the recording of manure management plans and submission to the lowa Land Records system.
+Response to the ever-increasing demand for information pertaining to confinement feeding operations in lowa would be enhanced by the use of digital technology at both the state and local levels of government.
 In addition, ISAC supports expanding DNR's oversight and monitoring capabilities related to manure management.